Let's Talk About Sex (film)

 Let's Talk About Sex is a 1998 American dramatic film written, directed by, and starring Troy Beyer.
 The film received generally negative reviews from critics.

 Plot

 Jazz (Troy Beyer) works as a newspaper advice columnist located in Miami, Florida.
-The movie takes place over the span of a long weekend in which she interviews many women about sex, to edit into a pilot episode for a show called "Girl Talk".
+The movie takes place over the span of a long weekend in which she interviews many women about sex, to edit into a pilot episode for a series titled Girl Talk.

 MPAA controversy

 The film was originally rated NC-17 by the MPAA, but was edited for an R-rating.
 According to Beyer, among other items the MPAA would have required to give the film a lower rating, Beyer was asked to remove a scene where a fully dressed woman licks a peach in demonstration of cunnilingus.
 Beyer says that the scene was "heartfelt...
 It wasn't vulgar or demeaning to anyone."
 Regarding her experience with the MPAA, Beyer said, "I felt violated.
 I felt raped artistically."

 The film has aired numerous times uncut on French television.